lemachinarbo/comPWser/README.md

 └── node_modules   # Other dependencies...
 ```

-This means we have to define the `public` folder as our `webroot` in our local environment.
+To follow this structure we must define `public` as our `docroot` in our local environment.

-In DDEV we can do this at the start of the project by running `ddev config`
+With DDEV, we can set this up right from the start when creating our project.
+Simply run `ddev config` and enter `public` as the `docroot` when prompted:

 ```sh
 Docroot Location (project root): public
 ```

-Or, if we already have a project, by editing the `docroot` line in the `.ddev/config.yaml` file:
+Or, if we already have a project, we can update the `docroot` by editing the `docroot` line in `.ddev/config.yaml` file:

 ```yaml
 name: oz